opensearch-project/documentation-website/_dashboards/management/S3-data-source.md

     ![Manage data sources UI]({{site.url}}{{site.baseurl}}/images/dashboards/manage-data-source-UI.png)

+3. (Optional) Explore the Amazon S3 use cases.
+Go to **Next steps** to learn more about each use case.

 ## Limitations

-This feature is still under development, so there are some limitations:
+This feature is still under development, including the data integration functionality.
+The following are some limitations:

 - <SME: What are the limitations?>
 - <SME: What is the GitHub link where users can leave feedback?>

 ## Next steps

+-  Learn about [querying your data in Data Explorer]() through OpenSearch Dashboards.
-- [Optimize query performance of your external data sources](), such as Amazon S3, through Query Workbench.
+- Learn about ways to [optimize query performance of your external data sources](), such as Amazon S3, through Query Workbench.
-- [Query your data in Data Explorer]
-- Learn about the [Amazon S3 and AWS Glue connector](https://github.com/opensearch-project/sql/blob/main/docs/user/ppl/admin/connectors/s3glue_connector.rst), including configuration and queries.
+- Learn about the [Amazon S3 and AWS Glue connector](https://github.com/opensearch-project/sql/blob/main/docs/user/ppl/admin/connectors/s3glue_connector.rst), including configuration settings and query examples.
-- Learn about [Index Management]({{site.url}}{{site.baseurl}}/dashboards/im-dashboards/index/) through OpenSearch Dashboards.
+- Learn about [managing your indexes]({{site.url}}{{site.baseurl}}/dashboards/im-dashboards/index/) through OpenSearch Dashboards.
 - <SME: What other links do we need to include?>